November 10th and 11th, 2017

 I started teaching myself velvet painting in 2007 and I made a pilgrimage to The Velveteria in 2008 which was a life-changing experience.
 Hundreds of velvet paintings covered their walls in all different styles.
 My mind felt like it expanded like the big bang!
 I discovered other masters such as Cece Rodriguez, Daniel Guerrero and Louis Behan.
 9 years later, I have several pieces in The Velveteria in downtown Los Angeles.

-I now work out of Istari Studios where my creativity is constantly being recharged by the other artists in residence and my passion for velvet continues.
 My work has been shown in Tucson, Bisbee, Phoenix, Mexico, Colorado, Los Angeles and Miami.
 I'm inspired mostly by contrasts in light and dark and texture, or just about anything that makes me think, "that will look great on velvet!"